 Now this woman, it needs to be said, was a woman of God.
 She wrote her memoirs not too many years ago, published by Zondervan.
 She was not just some good woman, some liberal activist.
 She was a holy Christian woman and many of the leaders, we have forgotten in the Civil Rights Movement in America, they were not liberal activists.
 They were Christians.
 They did what they did out of their faith in Jesus.

-That in many ways has been lost and I said, we need to remember that Jackie Robinson, who I wrote about in my 7 Men book, Rosa Parks that I write about in my 7 Women book, they did what they did out of their faith.
+That in many ways has been lost and I said, we need to remember that Jackie Robinson, who I write about in my7 Menbook, Rosa Parks who I write about in my7 Womenbook, they did what they did out of their faith.
 This was a Christian movement.
 The Civil Rights Movement and the Abolitionist Movement 100 years before, was a Christian movement.
-Don't let anybody tell you Christians were on the wrong side of history on that issue.
+Don’t let anybody tell you Christians were on the wrong side of history on that issue.

 Some people might have been on the wrong side of history, but most serious Christians, they were the ones making history.
 Rosa Parks is the classic example and most people don’t even know her story.
 They don’t know that she was a Christian, so that’s why I put her in my book.

 Jim: Yeah.
-Eric, your book, 7 Women has such great examples for all of us, not just women.
-We have run out of time and this has been a great reminder of those characteristics that great people, because of typically their intense and sincere faith, have done amazing things in the name of God, to right those injustices that you talked about.
+Eric, your … your book,7 Womenhas such great examples for all of us, not just women.
+We have run out of time and this has been a great reminder of those characteristics that great people, because of typically their intense and sincere faith, have done amazing things in the name of God, to right those injustices that you’ve talked about.

-It's been great havin' you here in New York.
-[We] really appreciate the fact that we're here with you.
-Thanks for bein' with us, Eric.
+Um … it’s been great havin’ you here in New York.
+Been … really appreciate the fact that we’re here with you.
+Thanks for bein’ with us, Eric.

 Eric: Hey, guys, this is my joy.
 God bless you and thank you.